Understanding the Journey: Why Lasting Change Takes Time in Exercise Physiology

 Here’s a realistic timeline for most clients:

-After a few sessions: Increased body awareness and reduced stiffness
+After a few sessions: Increased body awareness and reduced stiffness.

-After 4–6 weeks: Improved strength, mobility, or balance
+After 4–6 weeks: Improved strength, mobility, or balance.

-After 8–12 weeks : Noticeable functional improvements and confidence
+After 8–12 weeks: Noticeable functional improvements and confidence.

-After consistent effort: Long-term habits, resilience, and better health outcomes
+After consistent effort: Long-term habits, resilience, and better health outcomes.

 Our Advice?
 Trust the Process.

+At Innovate, we’re here for the long game—not quick fixes.
 If you show up and put in the effort, we’ll help guide you to meaningful, lasting results.
 Whether you're:

 Recovering from injury